|Style||Fully Escorted & Guided

 Continue to one of the famed underground cities of Cappadocia, carved out of the soft tuff.
 Early Christians built these structures as a refuge from the persecution of the Roman Empire.
 With several floors, tunnels and rooms spanning for miles, they could shelter thousands of people together with their livestock and food stores, and had living quarters, churches, storage rooms, stables, wells, ventilation systems, and even wine and oil presses.

 Next, visit the pottery makers in the city of Avanos on the banks of the Kizilirmak River, where the red clay from the riverbanks is excellent for traditional household pottery, bricks and roof tiles.
 Continue to your hotel for dinner and overnight.
-Accommodations: Lykia Lodge.
+Accommodations: Hilton Kayseri on Oct 2, 2014 departure; Lykia Lodge or similar on all others.
 Breakfast & dinner provided.

 Day 6: Cappadocia.
 Cappadocia is the land of the fairy chimneys, and is today a UNESCO World Heritage site.
 The area is famous for its rock formations and underground cities.
 In the early morning, weather permitting, you may choose an optional balloon ride.
 Visit the Open Air Museum in the Goreme and Zelve, where you will see early Christian churches decorated with frescoes.
 Enjoy the magnificent fairy landscapes and rock castles of Avcilar, Dervent Valley, Pidgeon Valley and Uçhisar Foldings.
 Return to your hotel for dinner.
 Breakfast & dinner provided.